Table of Contents

 If you want the full playbook on why pure term beats mix-and-match products, read:

-Age & Stage: How Much Term Insurance Do Teachers Need in India in 2025?
+Age & Stage: How Much Term Insurance Do I Need as a Teacher in India in 2026?

 25–35: Foundation Years